 There is no generally accepted classification of lipids.

-According to their chemical composition, lipids are usually divided into two groups: simple and complex.
+Based on their chemical composition, lipids are usually divided into two groups: simple and complex.

-Simple lipids - esters of fatty acids and alcohols.
-These include fats , waxes and steroids .
+Simple lipids – esters of fatty acids and alcohols.
+These include fats , waxes And steroids .

 Steroids – esters of polycyclic alcohols and higher fatty acids.